 The Coronavirus Job Retention Scheme has been devised by the Government to provide support for employers whose operations have been affected by Covid-19.
-The Scheme provides grants reimbursing up to 80% of salary for qualifying employees.
-Claims can be backdated to 1 March and will be open until the end of October 2020.
+The Scheme provides grants reimbursing a proportion of salary for qualifying workers.
+Claims can be backdated to 1 March and the Scheme will remain open until 30 October 2020, although it closes to new entrants from 30 June 2020.

 Can charities use the Scheme?

-Yes, the Scheme is open to all UK employers, including charities and other not-for-profit organisations, provided they:
+Yes, the Scheme is open to all employers, including charities and other not-for-profit organisations, provided they:

 Guidance published by HMRC says that employers that continue to receive public funding for staff costs during this period will be expected to use that money to pay staff, rather than putting them on furlough leave.
 Charities that are primarily funded from public funds should therefore consider taking advice before using the Scheme.